Lameisha/Clinic-management-system/README.md

 # Clinic-management-system
 Java-based clinic management system with patient queue and priority handling.

-This project was created to apply object-oriented programming concepts and demonstrate how software can improve the organization of patient information and clinics operation.
+This project was created to apply object-oriented programming concepts and demonstrate how software can improve the organization of patient information and clinic operations.

 ## Problems being solved:

-- Clinics and hospitals often need an efficient way to manage patient details, track visit reasons, prioritize urgent cases and organize patient queue.
+- Clinics and hospitals often need an efficient way to manage patient details, track visit reasons, prioritize urgent cases and organize patient queues.

-- This project provides a simplified solution that demonstrates how software can support clinics workflows while maintaining a user-friendly experience for patients.
+- This project provides a simplified solution that demonstrates how software can support clinic workflows while maintaining a user-friendly experience for patients.

 ## Features